|Free Tier||Up to 500 MB|

 If you want to protect your email from prying eyes, but don’t need the kind of protection that keeps spies and whistleblowers alive, ProtonMail could be the secure email service for you.
 It utilizes PGP encryption standards, is based in Switzerland, and has a solid reputation in the privacy community.

-While ProtonMail remains a leader in the secure email space, it has also attracted some controversy lately:
+While ProtonMail remains a leader in the secure email space, it has also attracted some controversy lately, which we’ll examine in detail below.
+Additionally, we’ll post our hands-on test results and take a deep dive for this ProtonMail review.

-Because ProtonMail positions its service as one of the most secure email options available, above and beyond other secure email providers, we’re really going to put it under the microscope for this review.
+Because ProtonMail positions its service as one of the most secure email options available, above and beyond other secure email providers, we’re really going to put it under the microscope.

 At the end of the day, only you can decide which email service is the best for your unique needs and threat model.
 Now let’s get started.